spcl/knowledge-graph-of-thoughts/benchmarks/baselines/RAG/README.md

 Please refer to the [main README](../../../README.md) for instructions on setting up the environment and installing dependencies.

+### Configuring API Keys and Models

+To get started make a copy of the following template files inside the `src/utils` directory:

+- `src/utils/config_llms.template.json`
+- `src/utils/config_tools.template.json`

+Then rename them as follows:

+- `config_llms.template.json` → `config_llms.json`
+- `config_tools.template.json` → `config_tools.json`

+Please update the API keys, if necessary, for the language models you intend to use in the [`src/utils/config_llms.json`](src/utils/config_llms.json) file.
+You can also add new models by incorporating their information into the JSON file.
+The object key is the language model identifier used in KGoT, and the various attributes contain the information needed to run the model.

 ## Project Structure

 We first provide an overview over the directory structure of the RAG baselines: